 Thanks to you all for your continued support and prayers for our brothers and sisters in Malawi.
 If you require more information please contact me on email@example.com.

 Canon Claire Laland, Malawi Task Group and Mothers’ Union

 Give thanks for the election of Lazarus Chakwera and that he will quickly win the trust and confidence of all of the people of Malawi.
 Ask for wisdom as he appoints his new cabinet.

 Pray for children unable to attend school especially those who are now expected to marry.

 Pray for those suffering from Covid-19 especially in the rural areas where water is not readily available

 Every year we send gifts in the annual container which is sent from Birmingham.
-This year we also made greetings cards which were given by the children to Revd.
+Two years ago we also made greetings cards which were given by the children to Revd.
 Isaac Phiri, who was able to visit our church.
 He has taken them to share with the people of Upper Shire Diocese in Malawi!